Berkeley-CS61B/website-sp24/projects/proj3/index.md

   interesting if you also implement a map which is larger than the screen so that you are unable to see the entire map normally.
 - Add ability to rotate the world, i.e. turn the board 90 degrees and adjust movement keys accordingly.
-- Add a display of real date and time in the Heads-Up Display.
 - Add support for movement with mouse clicks on any visible square.
 You'll need to implement some sort of algorithm for pathfinding.
 - Add support for 2 users to interact at the same time.
 This will require that you have two avatars on screen which can